Our Power Sources

 - Solar: Less than 0.1%

-Tacoma Power’s current fuel mix is 97% carbon free.
+Tacoma Power’s fuel mix is nearly carbon free.

 Licensing and Watershed Management

-To operate our dams, we must maintain licenses issued by the Federal Energy Regulatory Commission, which oversees hydropower projects across the country.
+To operate our dams, we must maintain licenses issued by the Federal Energy Regulatory Commission, which oversees hydroelectric projects across the country.
 These licenses contain provisions for:

 - Fisheries programs, including hatcheries and the protection of native fish and their habitat.